ElegantEngineeringTech/laravel-invoices/README.md

 ];
 ```

-### Casting states and types to Enums
+### Casting `state` and `type` to Enums

-By default, `type` and `state` properties are just strings and are not cast to an enum so you can use as many value as you need.
+By default, the `type` and `state` properties on the `Invoice` model are stored as strings.
+This approach offers flexibility, as it doesn't restrict you to predefined values and they are not automatically cast to Enum objects.

-However, you might want to cast those properties to your enums or use the provided ones.
+However, you might prefer to cast these properties to Enum objects for better type safety and code clarity.
+You can use your own custom Enums or the ones provided by this package (e.g., `Elegantly\Invoices\Enums\InvoiceState`, `Elegantly\Invoices\Enums\InvoiceType`).

-To do so, you will have to customize the `Invoice` model by:
+To enable Enum casting for these properties, follow these steps:

+1.  **Create a Custom `Invoice` Model**:

-1. Create your own Invoice class and extend `\Elegantly\Invoices\Models\Invoice`
+Define your own `App\Models\Invoice` class that extends `\Elegantly\Invoices\Models\Invoice`.
+In this custom model, override the `casts()` method to specify the Enum classes for the `type` and `state` attributes.

 ```php
 namespace App\Models;